 The keel for the lead sub in class, Sankt-Petersburg (B-585), was laid down in December 1997 and launched in October 2004.
 The submarine was delivered to the Russian Navy in April 2010 and commissioned in May 2010.

-Two submarines under construction are: Kronshtadt (B-586) - laid in July 2005 - and Sevastopol (B-587) - laid in November 2006.
-The Russian Navy plans to build a total of eight Lada Class submarines.
+The Russian Navy plans to procure a total of eight Lada Class submarines.

-The export variant of the Lada Class, the Project 1650 Amur Class has been designed for markets such as India and China.
+The export variant of the Lada Class, the Project 1650 Amur Class, was designed for markets such as India and China.
 Amur Class is offered in various configurations with a displacement of 550t to 1,850t and different weapon systems.

 Lada Class diesel-electric submarines are designed by the Russian Rubin Design Bureau.
 The ship incorporates a mono-hull design.
 The surface displacement was reduced to 1,765t from 2,300t of the double-hulled Kilo Class submarine.

-The full submerged speed has been increased from 19 to 21kt and crew complement has been decreased from 52 to 35.
+The full submerged speed was increased from 19k to 21k, and crew complement was decreased from 52 to 35.

-The Lada Class has a surface speed of 10kt and submerged speed of 21kt.
-The propulsion system provides a submerged cruising range of 7,500nmi at an economical speed of 3kt.
+The Lada Class has a surface speed of 10k and a submerged speed of 21k.
+The propulsion system provides a submerged cruising range of 7,500nmi at an economical speed of 3k.
 The maximum diving depth is 300m.
 The submerged displacement of the boat is 2,700t.

-Weapon systems onboard the Project 677 Lada Class diesel-electric submarines
+Weapon systems on board the Project 677 Lada Class